jamesb93/reconstruction_error/dscrape.md

 In another words, the computer acts as a provocateur and enabler and leverages modes of thinking and doing that I would otherwise be incapable of mimicking.

+Polyrhythms by accident from overlapping different clusters which have been strung together.